thammit/mail/README.md

       model: Vendor\Extension\Domain\Model\MailAddress #<- the extbase model
 ```
 Beside of the site configuration a model definition and a mapping configuration is needed as well.
-Check the included model `EXT:mail/Classes/Domain/Model/Address.php` and `EXT:mail/Configuration/Extbase/Persistence/Classes.php` to see how this can look like.
+Check the included model `EXT:mail/Classes/Domain/Model/Address.php` and `EXT:mail/Configuration/Extbase/Persistence/Classes.php` for how this can look like.

 The model needs to implement at least the included RecipientInterface.
-If you like to use categories, to send specific parts of a mail only to a specific group of recipients, the included CategoryInterface has to be implement as well.
+If you like to use categories, to send specific parts of a mail only to a specific group of recipients, the included CategoryInterface has to be implemented as well.

 Since this extension can handle simple tables and extbase models as well, and in the end its data only used to replace a simple placeholder like ###USER_name###, I decided to use simple arrays for transporting.